mauricioszabo/hydrogen/docs/Usage/RemoteKernelConnection.md

 # Running a notebook server using Docker

 You can use the same technique to create a notebook server in a Docker container.
-That would allow you to develop from Atom but with all the dependencies, autocompletion, environment, etc. of a Docker container.
+That would allow you to develop from Pulsar but with all the dependencies, autocompletion, environment, etc. of a Docker container.

 **Note**: due to the way that the notebook creates sub-processes for each kernel, you have to use it in a special way, you can't run the `jupyter notebook` directly in your `Dockerfile` `CMD` section.
 You need to call it with an init manager such as [**tini**](https://github.com/krallin/tini) or run it from an interactive console.